 These individuals typically do not have the financial means or access to a replacement vehicle.
-This allows the Group to charge credit hire rather than spot hire rates, recovering these charges from the at-fault insurer at no upfront cost to the individual.
+This allows the Group to charge credit hire rather than spot hire rates, recovering these charges from the at-fault insurer at no upfront cost to the individual alongside legal fees for the group.